Handling API Timeouts in Batch OSM Routing

 from shapely.geometry import Point

-from tenacity import retry, stop_after_attempt, wait_exponential, retry_if_exception_type, retry_if_result
+retry, stop_after_attempt, wait_exponential,

 from requests.exceptions import HTTPError, Timeout, ConnectionError